This article contains affiliate links — if you buy through them, we may earn a commission at no extra cost to you.

 Best for: Players primarily printing character models, humanoids, and medium-to-large creatures.

-This is a proven starter machine.
-For everything you need to know about getting the most out of it on day one, the beginner’s guide has the full setup walkthrough.
+For everything you need to know about getting started on day one, the beginner’s guide has the full setup walkthrough.

 Specs that matter for DnD: